niluthpol/multimodal_vtt/README.md

 ### Learning Joint Embedding with Multimodal Cues for Cross-Modal Video-Text Retrieval

-Code for the video-text retrieval methods from "Learning Joint Embedding with Multimodal Cues for Cross-Modal Video-Text Retrieval" (Mithun, Niluthpol C and Li, Juncheng and Metze, Florian and Roy-Chowdhury, Amit K) 2018
+Code to evaluate "Learning Joint Embedding with Multimodal Cues for Cross-Modal Video-Text Retrieval" (Mithun, Niluthpol C and Li, Juncheng and Metze, Florian and Roy-Chowdhury, Amit K) 2018

 ### Dependencies